Proposition Infinity: Plot

 However, during a mission, Amy and Bender are discovered cuddling together.
 Professor Farnsworth immediately disapproves of this, but the rest of the crew accepts Bender and Amy's relationship.
-The couple is thankful, since Amy knows that her family would disapprove.
-However, the Professor immediately informs Amy's parents and then calls Reverend Preacherbot to deal with Bender, who is sent to a robosexual rehabilitation camp.
+Knowing that Amy's family would disapprove, Farnsworth immediately informs Amy's parents and then calls Reverend Preacherbot to send Bender to a robosexual rehabilitation camp.
 While at her parents' ranch, where her parents continuously introduce her to non-robot suitors, Amy is saved by Fry, who poses as her new non-robot beau to get her parents off her back.
 The crew then rescues Bender from the rehabilitation camp.

 At the Planet Express building, Bender proposes to Amy.
-The Professor reminds them that robosexual marriage is illegal in New New York.
-To fight against this, Bender and Amy launch a campaign for the legalization of robosexual marriage.

-They launch "Proposition Infinity" ("Proposition ∞") which, in days before the election, slumps in the polls.
-Amy loses hope, but Bender says that they will win due to his upcoming debate against Professor Farnsworth, the leader of the Proposition Infinity opposition.
+When Farnsworth reminds them that robosexual marriage is illegal in New New York, Bender and Amy launch a campaign for the legalization of robosexual marriage, called "Proposition Infinity" ("Proposition ∞").
+As the proposition slumps in the polls days before the election, Bender aims to win his upcoming debate against Farnsworth, the leader of the Proposition Infinity opposition.
 At the debate (moderated by the head of George Takei) Bender gives a heartfelt speech, which the audience applauds.
-The Professor follows with his rebuttal, relaying a story from his past where he was in love with a fellow scientist named Eunice whom he later discovered in bed with a robot, breaking his heart.
-Because of this, the Professor hates robosexuals.
-This does not impress the audience.
-Frustrated by the audience's lack of sympathy for his cause, he accidentally admits that Eunice was actually a robot.
-Having suppressed the truth for so long, Farnsworth reveals that the robot's name was actually Unit 47 and that he caught her in bed with another robot.
-With his heart broken, he takes his anger out on other robosexuals.
-After admitting the truth, the Professor withdraws his argument, now fully in support of Proposition Infinity.
-The next day the proposition is approved.
+Farnsworth follows with his rebuttal, relaying a story from his past where he was in love with a fellow scientist named Eunice whom he later discovered in bed with a robot, breaking his heart and leading to his hatred of robosexuals.
+When Amy points out how weak his argument is, Farnsworth accidentally admits that Eunice was actually a robot named Unit 47 whom he caught in bed with another robot.
+After admitting the truth, he withdraws his argument and concedes to Amy and Bender.

+The next day, Proposition Infinity is approved.
 Amy is ecstatic, but Bender quickly dumps her when he realizes marriage means that he must be monogamous.
 Amy is dejected, but Kif wins back her heart by adopting a bad boy persona and the two ride off together on a motorcycle.